sebsassi/zebradm/docs/src/celestial.rst

 Here :math:`\text{UT1}_\text{J2000}` denotes the UT1 time (in days) since the J2000 epoch.

-The GCRS to CIRS and CIRS to TIRS transformations are implemented by the respective classes :cpp:type:`zdm::celestialGCRStoCIRS` and :cpp:type:`zdm::celestial::CIRStoTIRS`.
+The GCRS to CIRS and CIRS to TIRS transformations are implemented by the respective classes :cpp:class:`zdm::celestialGCRStoCIRS` and :cpp:class:`zdm::celestial::CIRStoTIRS`.
 The transformation between TIRS and ITRS is close enough to identity that it is not implemented in this library.
-While the class :cpp:type:`zdm::celestial::TIRStoITRS` exists, it does not implement a useable transformation.
+While the class :cpp:class:`zdm::celestial::TIRStoITRS` exists, it does not implement a useable transformation.

 Reference
 ---------